SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ### Formatting strings `%d`, `%s`, `%f`

-Printing with templates can be done using **formatting strings** (also used in C and Java).
+Printing with templates can be done with **formatting strings** (also used in C and Java).
 Here is an example:
 ```python
 width = 5
 height = 7
 text = "area"
 print('width = %d ; height = %d ; %s = %d' % (width, height, text, width * height))
 ```
 In the example above we use the operator `%`, which substitutes values in a **text template**, given as a sequence of elements in brackets.
-The following main **placeholders** are used (formatting strings): `%d` signifies an integer, `%f` signifies a floating point number, `%s` signifies text.
+The following main **placeholders** are used (formatting strings): `%d` signifies an integer, `%f` signifies a floating-point number, `%s` signifies text.
 The outcome of the code above is the same as in the last examples:
 ```
 width = 5 ; height = 7 ; area = 35
 ```